Los Angeles Union Station (LAUS), better known as its original name, Los Angeles

 the 21st century, Union Station will also be a major destination in the

 proposed high-speed rail system for California."
 (The previous was courtesy of Los Angeles Rail Transit.)
+To read more about the station's history please click here.

 Today, Los Angeles Union Station is owned by the City of Los Angeles